Frequently Asked Questions

 The federal government makes available low interest rate, guaranteed student loans for eligible US citizens.
-Loans may be subsidized or unsubsidized.
 You do NOT need to wait until you are admitted to begin the guaranteed student loan process.
 To apply, complete and submit the Free Application for Federal Student Aid as instructed at www.fafsa.ed.gov.
 The phone number to the Financial Aid office at American University is (202) 885-6100 if you have questions regarding the loan process.

-Merit award recipients must also maintain full time status.
-Any changes in registration from full-time to part-time status may impact financial aid award amounts.
+International students on an F-1 Visa must remain full time.
+Merit award recipients must also maintain full-time status.
+Any changes in registration from full-time to half-time status may impact financial aid award amounts.
 Please contact the Financial Aid office for further clarification (202) 885-6100.

 Transfer students must apply for the program through our online application.
 Application requirements remain the same for any student applying to one of our degree programs.
 A maximum of 6 graduate credits may be transferred from another accredited program into the traditional graduate programs at the School of Public Affairs.
 Exactly which credits and how those credits are applied, is determined by the Department Chair and academic advisor after a student has been admitted.
 Once admitted, those seeking to transfer credits should forward a course description and syllabus for the course to the Chair of the program for consideration.

 14. Is an interview required for admission into the program?

 An interview is not required for admission into the program.
 However, any student may request an informal meeting with a member of the admissions office by submitting the online request form.

 15. What should I include in my personal statement?